Heritage’s Coronavirus Response

 Will your menus be changing at all?

-We won’t be changing the structure of our menus, you will still be able to choose from our 3,5 or 7 course menus at lunch time or the 5,7, or 9 course menus in the evening.
+We won’t be changing the structure of our menus, you will still be able to choose from our 3,5 or 7 course menus at lunch time or the 7 or 9 course menus in the evening (our 5 course menu is also available on Thursday nights).
 We will be streamlining the menus so they are manageable but we will still be focusing on providing exceptional food and drink.
 You can see some of our sample menus by clicking here.

 We will also have our bar menu available to be enjoyed in the lounge or the garden.
 We encourage people to give us a call on the morning of your visit to reserve a space if you’d like to join.
 We can’t take advance bookings for the lounge or the garden online (because it is weather dependant and space is limited) so we will only accept reservations for that day.